Cord (automobile): Hupmobile/Graham

 In 1940 ailing automakers Hupmobile and Graham-Paige tried to save money and revive the companies, by using the 810/812 body dies.
 Except for their similarity to the 810, their four-door sedans, the Hupp Skylark and the Graham Hollywood, were unremarkable.
 Retractable headlights gave way to plain headlight pods, and power came from a standard front-engine/rear-wheel drive design.
 While Hupp Motor Company built a few prototypes in 1939 that gained them sales orders for the 1939 model year they did not have the resources to manufacture the car.
 Graham Paige stepped in offering to build the Hupmobile Skylarks on a per piece contract basis.
 Graham built a combined 1850 units for sale in the 1940 model year.
 Hupmobile closed before the 1941 model came around.
 Of the 1850 cars produced in the 1940 model year by Graham only about 450 were the Hupmobile Skylarks.
 Graham continued to build the Hollywood late into 1941.
-They stopped production in November of that year having only built a rumored 400 units.
+They stopped production in November of that year having only built a rumored 1400 units.
 The Hollywood was powered by a supercharged Continental in line six making 124 HP, almost 50 less than the original supercharged Cord.

-Trivia

-The plot of the David Niven movie Where the Spies Are features a rare Cord convertible as the incentive for the hero to undertake an espionage mission.
-The movie was based on the James Leasor novel Passport to Oblivion, which is one of a series of suspense/intrigue novels featuring the fictitious Dr. Jason Love, whose "infatuation" with the Cord roadster played a prominent part.
+Post-bankruptcy

+Auburn-Cord-Duesenberg (1938-1960)

+In 1938, the assets of the ailing Auburn Automobile Company were purchased by Detroit entrepreneur Dallas E. Winslow, who renamed the company to the Auburn-Cord-Duesenberg Company (ACD Co.) and began operating as a parts supplier for Auburn cars.
+ACD Co. also offered service and restoration work at the former Auburn factory, using the skills and expertise of former employees.
+Following the Second World War, Winslow sold rights to the Duesenberg brand but retained Auburn and Cord.